WParsec/Holidayz-exam-project/README.md

 This is an accommodation booking website named Holidayz.
 The application consists of two parts: a customer-facing side where users can book holidays at a venue, and an admin-facing side where users can register and manage venues and bookings at those venues.

-The project was bootstrapped with Create React App.
+The project was created with React.

 ## User Stories